 Headway Essex is Here for You

-At Headway Essex our team are all still working and committed to support our clients and their families throughout this period and beyond.
+At Headway Essex our team is committed to supporting our clients and their families throughout the Coronavirus pandemic and beyond.

-We have had to change the way we do things, but we are very much still here for you.
-You can read more about the support we are currently offering in our blog.
+We have had to change the way we do some things, but we are still here for you.

-Whatever your problem or support need, you can contact us by e-mailing email@example.com and we will get back to you as soon as possible.
+Whatever your problem or support need, you can contact us by emailing firstname.lastname@example.org.
+We will get back to you as soon as possible.
 Or if you are in urgent need of support please call 01206 845945.

 You might also find some of the resources below helpful.
 These have been created to help you manage some of the physical and emotional challenges that come with being isolated at home.